nmugnier/WowDotNetAPI/Readme.md

 =========

-WowDotNetAPI is a C# .Net library for the World of Warcraft Community Platform API WowDotNetAPI now use await/async features from .NET 4.5 with HttpClient (use WowDotNetAPI.Core for async functionalities), Enjoy !
+WowDotNetAPI is a C# .Net library for the World of Warcraft Community Platform API

+WowDotNetAPI now use await/async features from .NET 4.5 with HttpClient (use WowDotNetAPI.Core for async functionalities), Enjoy !

 As of 8/24 you'll need a Mashery API key to use this api library/wrapper.
 For more info please see [https://dev.battle.net/docs/read/community_apis/migration](https://dev.battle.net/docs/read/community_apis/migration)

-TODO: Convert unit tests from old solution to new one.
 TODO: Implement new api.